abrahmgo/WeatherApp/README.md

 - Feature for image cache, as this way app can save image and it doesn't need to download again
 - Feature to configure some user preferences, por example set time for notifications
 - Implement a snapshot testing for UI
+- Add swiftlint, to improve best practices
+- Add CI to check test coverage and the integration app
+- Add script to remove APP setting when it go to PROD
+- Add cocoakeys or similar framework to hide tokens of our APIs or third party frameworks

 ## Architecture